 Author: Victor Montori

 Dr. Victor Montori is Professor of Medicine at Mayo Clinic.
-He is a practicing endocrinologist, researcher and author, and also a recognized expert in evidence-based medicine and shared decision-making.
+He is a practising endocrinologist, researcher, and author, and also a recognized expert in evidence-based medicine and shared decision making.
 Dr. Montori developed the concept of minimally disruptive medicine and works to advance person-centered care for patients with diabetes and other chronic conditions.